narphorium/sketch2canvas/README.md

 Once you have the web app running locally and an Obsidian vault to store your generated canvases you can start experimenting with different types of prompts.

-When you open the web app you will see the option to either **Use webcam** or **Use image** .
+When you open the web app you will see the option to either **Use Webcam** or **Use Image** .

-- **Use webcam** will ask for permission to use your webcam to scan your prompts.
+- **Use Webcam** will ask for permission to use your webcam to scan your prompts.
 It is recommended to arrange your camera so that it is pointing straight down so the sketch is not tilted, skewed or in shadows.
-- **Use image** will open a file dialog to let you upload a PNG file with your sketch.
+- **Use Image** will open a file dialog to let you upload a PNG file with your sketch.
 Make sure that the image is large enough for the model to be able to recognize the text.

 ### Text prompts